Avery D. Andrews: Continued career

 Andrews established a successful law practice in New York City as a partner in the firm of Wells and Andrews.
 He was also an officer and director of several corporations including general counsel and vice president for Barber Asphalt Paving Company; American representative for the Royal Dutch Shell Petroleum Company; Director of Irving Trust Company; and Director of Central National Bank.
 In 1895 he was appointed to New York City's Board of Police Commissioners by Mayor William L. Strong.
 Andrews served as treasurer of the board while Theodore Roosevelt was its president.

 Spanish–American War

 After resigning from the Army, Andrews was appointed Engineers officer on the staff of the New York National Guard's 1st Brigade, and commissioned as a major.
 In 1898 he was appointed commander of Squadron A, a separate unit of the New York National Guard.
 When the Spanish–American War began in 1898, Andrews was commissioned a lieutenant colonel in the United States Volunteers, and assigned as chief quartermaster and assistant inspector general on the staff of 1st Division, Sixth Army Corps, which was commanded by Major General James H. Wilson.

-In 1899, Andrews was appointed Adjutant General of New York by Theodore Roosevelt, who had won the 1898 election for governor.
+In 1899, Andrews was appointed by Governor Theodore Roosevelt to succeed C. Whitney Tillinghast 2nd as Adjutant General of New York.
 Andrews was promoted to brigadier general in the National Guard, and he served as adjutant general until 1900.
+Andrews was succeeded by Edward M. Hoffman.